MoeBuTa/MoeBuTa/README.md

 ### Hi there 👋 I'm MoeBuTa:)

-I am a graduate with a Master's degree in Software Engineering from The University of Western Australia.
-I like software programming and ACG-related stuff (you can tell by googling the meaning of my id).
-I'm aiming to become a "tech otaku".
+Master's graduate from The University of Western Australia with a degree in Software Engineering

+Python, C, and Java are my primary programming languages for coursework and projects.

+Also, a Weeb, a Guitar fingerstyle lover, and a big fan of video games.

 Here are some of the projects I've completed: